Design Improvised Turns 8 – Year in Review!

 What’s to come in 2019 – you’ll find me at the Annex plugging away on my computer or styling a photo shoot on one of their big tables!
 When you work from home each day it is amazing what a change of scenery can do for your productivity, and I love the opportunity to work alongside other women pursuing their business goals.

 6. I launched “From the Craft Room Floor”

-This actually just happened at the beginning of 2019, but I’m putting it here anyway because I started planning for it in 2018!
-If you subscribe to my emails, you will now get a letter from me each Sunday with stories “from the craft room floor”.
-I thought it would be a fun way to share what I’ve been up to each week, especially the parts you don’t see from the styled photos I share in my tutorial posts.
+If you subscribe to my emails, you will now get a letter from me each Sunday.
+I thought it would be a fun way to share what I’ve been up to each week.
+I plan to share the parts you don’t see from the styled photos I share in my tutorial posts.

 What’s to come in 2019 – I hope to keep the Sunday newsletter going all year long!
 I am anxious to see whether you enjoy these emails so I hope you’ll let me know what you think.